RFCNLP/RFCNLP/tutorials/attacker.synthesis.md

 Basically, if the Promela program `P` supports the property `phi`, we write `P⊨phi`; if it does not, then we write `P⊭phi` (notice that `⊭` is like `⊨` but with a line through it).
 We make this a little easier to read in the terminal output by coloring the "supports" symbol `⊨` green, and the "does not support" symbol `⊭` red/yellow/orange (depending on your terminal theme).

-If you are unfamiliar with the relevant formal methods, the word "supports" might seem strange -- you can interpret it as meaning "verifies", "makes true", etc.  Basically, `P⊨phi` means `phi` is a property which is true about the Promela program `P`.
+The word "supports" might seem strange -- you can interpret it as meaning "verifies", "makes true", etc.  Basically, `P⊨phi` means `phi` is a property which is true about the Promela program `P`.

 These results are reported in Table IV of our paper.